This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - My tree has fallen on a neighbour’s property – am I or my insurer liable for the removal of, or damage caused by, the tree?

-What you are covered for with your insurance policy will depend on the wording, and you should read your Product Disclosure Statement (PDS) carefully.
+What you are covered for with your insurance policy will depend on the wording of the policy.
+To understand your coverage, read your Product Disclosure Statement (PDS) carefully.
 Cover can vary significantly from insurer to insurer.

 When a tree falls and it is a tree on your own property it can be a straightforward application of the policy wording.